-The Wastewater Treatment Facility (WWTF) is comprised of four divisions: plant operation and maintenance, Sewer, Environmental Control Office (ECO) and laboratory, and Land Application site.
+The Wastewater Treatment Facility (WWTF) is comprised of four divisions: plant operation and maintenance, Sewer, Water Quality Control (WQC) and laboratory, and Land Application site.

 Plant operation treats all raw sewage coming into the WWTF, with maintenance keeping pumps, valves, and equipment in working condition.